The Syrian Civil War (high school version)

 War has devastating effects across all aspects of society.
 Its impact on immunization rates is one of them.
 Two-thirds of all unvaccinated children in the world live in countries affected by conflict.
-This is because all of the reasons for inequalities in immunization (that you learned about in previous lessons) apply conflict zones.
+This is because all the reasons for inequalities in immunization (that you learned about in previous lessons) apply in conflict zones.

 During a war:

-- Vaccines may not be available, and health services are damaged or far away.
+- Vaccines may not be available and health services are damaged or far away.
 Doctors and nurses aren’t able to get to people.
 Doctors and nurses could be killed just by travelling in a warzone.

 - You can lose all your possessions.
 People have to leave their homes and cities.
 There are no jobs and no way to make money, forcing people into poverty.
 Children aren’t able to get an education and can get stuck in a poverty trap.